 Responsible for the management of a significant part of the HR function across the organisation (level 5c) covers jobs involving responsibility for the provision of highly specialist advice on HR issues which impact across the organisation, where the job holder is responsible for the nature and accuracy of the advice and for anticipating its consequences eg strategic employment relations, compensations and benefits or change management advice at the highest level of the organisation should be treated on an equivalence basis as meeting the level 5c definition of being responsible for the management of a significant part of the HR function across the organisation.

-Corporate responsibility (level 6) refers to accountability for HR across the organisation(s).
+Corporate responsibility (level 6) refers to accountability for HR across the organisation(s) at the highest level of responsibility other than the Chief Executive Officer.